robo

 - robo tunes CS2 graphics for high FPS rather than pure visuals.

-- Boost Player Contrast is Unknown so enemies stand out from the background.
+- Boost Player Contrast is Unknown so enemies stand out more clearly.

 Monitor Game Settings